 Welcome to Breaking Away, Inc.

-The primary purpose of Breaking Away, Inc. is to provide emergency services to families that are affected by domestic violent.
+The primary purpose of Breaking Away, Inc. is to provide emergency services to families that are affected by domestic violence in Grundy County.
 The main service that we provide is temporary housing for domestic violence victims.
 We consider clients for our services when a police report is made by a victim of current or past domestic violence.

 Breaking Away, Inc. also works with several other local agencies to link victims of domestic violence to social services depending on their needs.
 We are willing to help individuals in crisis who could benefit from support, advocacy, counseling, and the building of self-esteem.